Edited by Neha Cherian, Sahil Halarnkar and Vibhhu Sharma

 An emergency SLC Meeting convened on 4th August, 2022 to discuss the incident and the status of the investigation.

 The meeting began with the Secretariat Head giving an introduction and asking the Dean of Students (DoSt) to shed light on the incident.
 DoSt briefed everyone on the incident that had occurred.
-He clarified that the incident could not be captured because the cameras present did not cover that area.
+He clarified that the incident could not be captured on camera.
 After the mail came out, DoSt immediately notified CCASH (Complaints Committee Against Sexual Harassment), who got in touch with the victim and her parents.
-They decided not to file a formal police complaint.
-Nonetheless, security began an investigation and subsequently, the Kotturpuram police started their investigation as well.
+Security began an investigation and subsequently, the Kotturpuram police started their investigation as well.
 CSO was also called to speak with the victim’s parents, who informed them that the workers were not allowed to leave after the incident and that all of their photographs were taken for investigation purposes.
 Many parents offered suggestions on how to increase campus security.

 Following this, members of the SLC and the GSB asked the Dean questions.